Imperial Manila: History

+The oldest known use of the phrase "Imperial Manila" dates back to 1927, when an article in The American Chamber of Commerce Journal used the phrase to describe two cases heard by the Supreme Court, Gabriel v.
+Provincial Board of Pampanga and Luta v.
+Municipality of Zamboanga, concerning local government autonomy.

-It is unknown when the term was first used, but there are political writers, particularly those living outside Metro Manila, who associate this term with the People Power Revolution because it was believed that the country's former president, Ferdinand Marcos, was toppled from his position without the participation of Filipinos living in areas outside of the capital region.
+Contemporary use of the term dates to around the time of the People Power Revolution, when political writers, particularly those living outside Metro Manila, began using the term in the belief that the country's former president, Ferdinand Marcos, was toppled from his position without the participation of Filipinos living in areas outside of the capital region.
 In the 1970s, Marcos borrowed US$2.5 billion from the World Bank in order to establish Manila as a globally-competitive city.
 The funding facilitated government-backed expenditures on infrastructure and urban developments that displaced and relocated the urban poor while benefitting elites, who were able to profit.

-In an article published in Philippine Daily Inquirer, Amando Doronila wrote that:
+In an article published in The Manila Times the day after the People Power Revolution, columnist Amando Doronila wrote that:

 Uses

 Politics

 The term was used by Philippine President Gloria Macapagal Arroyo in her 2006 State of the Nation Address, which she said has "slowed down progress, has become open to over-competition and oppressed the provinces and its people".
 It was because of the country's centralized government that provincial governments favor constitutional amendments for a shift to federal government, as well as supporting Arroyo and rejecting calls from Manila-based activist groups demanding for her resignation due to corruption charges particularly the Philippine National Broadband Network controversy.

 Local opinion polls have also been lambasted for solely sampling "Imperial Manila-based residents" when it comes to surveys that deal with nationwide issues.
 Meanwhile, the term also appears in government websites such as those of the League of Provinces and the Province of Bohol.

-Sara Duterte-Carpio, mayor of Davao City and daughter of President Rodrigo Duterte, questions the use of 1976 song Manila by Hotdog during the parade of Team Philippines at the 2019 Southeast Asian Games opening ceremony.
+Sara Duterte-Carpio, Mayor of Davao City, daughter of President Rodrigo Duterte and future Vice President of the Philippines, questions the use of 1976 song Manila by Hotdog during the parade of Team Philippines at the 2019 Southeast Asian Games opening ceremony.
 She claims the title is capital-centric and does not represent the whole country, even suggesting to use budots instead since her fellow Davaoeños "invented" it.